Tag Archive: The Serpent Priesthood

 All Saints Edmonton: Back to the Future….
 Happily and to our delight the vicar of All Saints returned our call and invited us back to view this lovely and very interesting church which was well worth the wait for the visit, for inside the churches walls we were presented with many suprises and delights.
 There were many ancient carvings all around the church; the font in particular relaid to us important and relevant messages from the past, as did the ‘Grail Kingship’ plaque upon the wall to the left of the font; a more detailed description of which is in the video.
 As always messages from the past, way back from ancient Sumerian times and beyond, left for the astute amongst us to decipher; for those who love a good quest 🙂

-The video link below tells much more of the church in finer detail and of further bloodline & ‘family’ connections and sumerises our quest for today and thus so far.
+The video link below tells much more of the church in finer detail and of further bloodline & ‘family’ connections and summarizes our quest for today and thus so far.

 ALL SAINTS CHURCH: EDMONTON